espressif/esp-protocols/components/mosq/examples/broker/README.md

 ## Overview

-This example runs a TCP broker on a specified host and port.
+This example runs a broker on TLS or TCP transport, specified host and port.

 ### How to use this example

 Choose the preferred connection in the project configuration menu, build and run the example.
-After it connects vias the specified network interface, it start the mosquitto broker, which by default listens on the connected interface.
+After it connects vias the specified network interface, it starts the mosquitto broker, which by default listens on the connected interface.

-If you enabled also the mqtt client, this example will connect the the localbroker and subscribe and publish to a topic.
+If you enabled also the mqtt client, this example will connect to the local broker and subscribe and publish to a topic.

 You can connect to the ESP32 mosquitto broker using some other client using the ESP32 IPv4 address and the port specified in the project configuration menu.

+Please do not reuse the test certificates and keys used in this example.
+Note that these are single purpose, self-signed with common name set to `"127.0.0.1"`.

 ### Test version